redhat-openstack/website/source/documentation/rdo-packaging.html.md

 package must be built ([example](https://review.rdoproject.org/r/#/c/1422/)).
 This change can be sent before merging review in step 3 if a `Depends-On: <gerrit-change-id step 3>` is added.

+  > Maintainers must be registered in gerrit and use the registered email in the rdoinfo review.
+  > This is required to set your permissions on your project.

 Once the change is merged in rdoinfo, a new package should be automatically built and published in the [RDO Trunk repos](http://trunk.rdoproject.org/centos7-master/report.html).